← Back to Lists

 It's a question asked in almost every YouTube comment section and Reddit thread about movies: "Are critics completely out of touch with reality?"

-To answer this, we need to look at the data.
-When we aggregate the scores of over 10,000 movies on ThumbScore, a very clear pattern emerges.
+To answer this, look at the data.
+When looking at the aggregated scores of thousands of movies, a very clear pattern emerges.
 Critics are not necessarily "out of touch," but they are looking for entirely different criteria than the general public.
 Critics watch hundreds of movies a year; audiences watch maybe a dozen.
 This fundamental difference in consumption changes how the brain processes a film.

 When you watch 300 movies a year, you become desperate for novelty.
 You praise films that subvert structure, use unconventional cinematography, or tackle depressing, heavy subject matter because it's different.
 You become exhausted by standard three-act structures, CGI explosions, and predictable romantic comedies.